whitehaven/call-of-gel/README.md

 >residual needle tract
 ---

+## Trial 6 - **2025-03-28** *(informal)*

+Made 2 gels of 7.5% agar, 0.5% all-purpose flour, 1.5 and 1.25L samples.
+A few mL 70% isoproypl alcohol was used as a degassing agent as well.

+Ran 12mm OD/8mm ID  natural latex tubing to represent IJ, and 4/3 tubing for radial arteries.
+They looked right, if a little too regular.

+Used for simulation lab training with new residents who had done 0-2 central lines in their careers.

+Very good imaging characteristics, but didn't perform detailed analysis.

+Excellent needle visualization, tenting of vessel.

+Unfortunately, they rotted at 10 days despite being bagged, likely related to the wet flour content.

+Optimal solution probably is flattened nitrile glove skin on agar at 7.5% with irregular surface (anterior triagle of the neck) to train probe placement.
+I expect a FDM solution would be suitable.

+An echogenizer that doesn't rot is also of interest.

 ## Bibliography

 > Earle M, Portu GD, DeVos E. Agar ultrasound phantoms for low-cost training without refrigeration.
 Afr J Emerg Med.
 2016;6(1):18-23. doi:10.1016/j.afjem.2015.09.003